Tommy's PregnancyHub

 • cleft lip.

-• lower intellectual abilities
+• lower intelligence

 • poor language skills (speaking and understanding)